isomerpages/nparks-skyrise/_skyrise-greenery/Vertical Greenery.md

 A support system consists of planters mounted at regular intervals (typically 3 m apart) onto welded wire trellises.
 The trellises are ideal for accommodating climbing plants to spread over the structure and thus creating a ‘green screen’.

-**Cassette Systems**

-Cassette systems consist of modular units containing growing media that can be easily mounted on metal framings as standalone systems or attached to wall surfaces.

 **Planter Systems**